Quick Answer

 Factors Affecting Repair Costs

-Several factors can influence the overall fiberglass boat repair cost:
+Several factors can significantly influence the overall fiberglass boat repair cost:

 Cost-Saving Tips